Maumagnaguagno/MindFreak/README.md

 - Oct 2013
   - Created
   - Unbounded cell value
-  - Bounded ou unbounded tape
+  - Bounded or unbounded tape
   - Interpret +-><.,[] as commands, the rest as comments
   - Check brackets before execution
   - Output tape when interrupted